loldexio/LoldexProtocol/README.md

 Review LIP-1.
 Fork the repository by clicking "Fork" in the top right.
 Add your LIP to your fork of the repository.
-Submit a Pull Request to Ethereum's EIPs repository.
+Submit a Pull Request to LOLDEX repository.
 Your first PR should be a first draft of the final.
 It must meet the formatting criteria enforced by the build (largely, correct metadata in the header).
 An editor will manually review the first PR for a new LIP and assign it a number before merging it.
 Make sure you include a discussions-to header with the URL to a discussion forum or open GitHub issue where people can discuss.

 If it requires images, the image files should be included in a subdirectory of the assets folder for that as follow: assets/lip-X (for lip X).
 When linking to an image in the EIP, use relative links such as ../assets/lip-X/image.png.